Roofing contractors in

 Frequently Asked Questions

-Do I need a special license to do roofing work in Scarborough?
+Do I need a license to do roofing work in Scarborough, ME?

-Yes, Maine requires a Home Construction Contractor license for projects over $3,000.
-You must pass a written exam and renew every 2 years with 20 hours continuing education, per Maine Department of Professional and Financial Regulation.
+Yes, Maine requires a Home Construction Contractor license for any roofing project over $3,000.
+Projects under this amount may proceed without licensing, but insurance and permit requirements still apply per Maine Department of Professional and Financial Regulation.

 When is peak roofing season in Scarborough?